The following are the incorporation bylaws for Underground Theater, Inc.

 4. Appointment.
 Directors will serve on the Board in perpetuity, or until such time as they choose to resign the board, or are removed from the board as detailed above.
 Should a vacancy occur which the Board agrees causes an undue lapse in service to the Patronage the board may appoint Interim Directors to any such positions until such time as the remaining Directors can agree on a suitable permanent replacement.

-5. The Directors shall consist of a President, Vice President, Secretary, Treasurer, Ombudsman, Director of Communications, and Chief of Technology.
+5. The officers shall consist of a President, Vice President, Secretary, Treasurer, Ombudsman, Director of Communications, and Chief of Technology.
 All Directors of the Organization serve at the pleasure of the Board of Directors.
 The Directors have the following powers and responsibilities:

 a.
 The President presides over all board meetings, may recommend committee members and perform any other duties as required of the office.
 The President is the primary contact of the organization for official and legal purposes, and oversees the daily needs of the overall management of Underground Theater as an organization.
 The President also acts as the primary contact and organizer of National Events.
 While most decisions are made through board vote or consensus, the President is the highest ranking official in Underground Theater.
 In the event a board vote results in a tie, the President may cast an additional vote to break the tie.